Oct. 14, 1916 Minneapolis Hennepin County Minnesota, USA

 Created by: TEXAS TUDORS Record added: May 04, 2008 Find A Grave Memorial# 26597153

-This page is sponsored by: TEXAS TUDORS (Sally Frederick Tudor)
+This page is sponsored by: TEXAS TUDORS (Sally Frederick Johnson)

 Virginia (Palen) Long, Leo Palen, Harry Linderman, & Jean (Linderman) Frederick Mancill, Dixon, Lee County, Illinois, c.1970.

-Leo Frank Palen and his sister, Phylis “Phyl” Palen Linderman, Dixon, Will County, Illinois, c.
+Leo Francis Palen and his sister, Phylis “Phyl” Palen Linderman, Dixon, Will County, Illinois, c.
 1960’s

 Leo Palen, Dec.
 1962, 4102 Arnold St., Houston, Harris County, Texas, in the backyard of Harry & Phyllis Linderman’s home (Leo’s sister).